Tax Collector: Jean M. Newman

 Do you accept Credit Card payments?

 Yes, online only, not in the tax office.
 Payments may be made through Official Payments (www.officialpayments.com).
 Choose “Local Payments”, enter jurisdiction code 1798.
 Follow directions on website.
 Acceptable forms of payment include Discover, Mastercard, Visa, or Electronic Check.
+If motor vehicle clearance is needed, recommended payment is cash for overnight clearance, credit cards/checks will not clear for 10 days.

 When should I receive my tax bill?